lpmi-13/veilid-terraform-civo/README.md

 ## Cost

 The configuration in this repo will cost about $5/month.
-They don't charge for IPv4 addresses on instances, so we'll run this in dual-stack (IPv4/IPv6 connectivity).
+They don't charge for IPv4 addresses on instances, so that comes included in instance pricing.

 Civo is also giving out $250 in free credits, but it expires after one month, which is a bit crap.

 ## Setting up access